linkerd/website/linkerd.io/content/2/overview.md

 Linkerd has three basic components: a UI (both command-line and web-based), a *data plane*, and a *control plane*.
-You run Linkerd by installing the CLI on your local system, then using the CLI to install the control plane it into your cluster, and finally by adding Linkerd's data plane to each service you want to run Linkerd on.
-(See [Adding Your Service](adding-your-service) for more.)
+You run Linkerd by installing the CLI on your local system, then by using the CLI to install the control plane into your cluster, and finally by adding Linkerd's data plane to each service you want to run Linkerd on.
+(See [Adding Your Service](../adding-your-service) for more.)

 Once a service is running with Linkerd, you can use Linkerd's UI to inspect and manipulate it.